 Do the other issues – support, custody, alimony, and property – have to be decided before the divorce is final?

 Yes.
 The question only becomes when they must be decided.
-For every ground for divorce in New York, except the No-Fault ground, these matters will be decided after the court makes a decision on whether the ground for divorce has been proven.
+For every ground for divorce, except the No-Fault ground, these matters will be decided after the court makes a decision on whether the ground for divorce has been proven.
 If not proven, then these matters are never considered and decided upon by the court and the parties simply remain married.

 However, with the No-Fault divorce, these matters must be agreed upon by the parties or resolved by the court before the court can render a No-Fault divorce.